ddnguyen93/ddnguyen93/HUG.md

 1. Attending meetings that I am mostly a fly on the wall and don't have much input.

 ## Preferred communication channels/style
-Honestly, I don't really have a preference of communcation style.
+Honestly, I don't really have a preference of communication style.
 If we are working in person, feel free to just walk up to me, I will be happy to help you.
 At Harled, we use Gather to mimic an in-person workplace.
 If I am on Gather, treat it like we are in the office and just walk up to my avatar.
-You can also message me on Slack if that is your preferred method of communcation.
-My least favourite source of communcation is e-mails as response time are generally a lot slower.
+You can also message me on Slack if that is your preferred method of communication.
+My least favourite source of communication is e-mail as the response time is generally a lot slower.